RikeshMMM/ESP32-CSI-Python-Parser/README.md

 # ESP32 Wi-Fi CSI Python Parser

 This is a Python parser for ESP32 Wi-Fi Channel State Information (CSI).
+This module allows you to parse and filter CSI data based on the ESP32 CSI specification.

 This project uses [ESP CSI Toolkit](https://stevenmhernandez.github.io/ESP32-CSI-Tool/) created by Hernandez and Bulut.

 ## Installation